mggg/mggg.github.io/work.md

 How do we measure fairness in representation?
 What makes an electoral system work for a community?

 The Data and Democracy Lab approaches these as research questions and practical challenges.
-We develop computational methods to understand how electoral systems function, build tools that make those methods accessible, and work directly with communities, advocates, and courts to strengthen democracy.
+We develop computational methods to understand how electoral systems function and build tools that make those insights accessible to a wide audience.
+We aim to make the work useful for audiences like communities, policymakers, and courts of law.

 Here you'll find:

-**Basics:** Explanations of core concepts in gerrymandering, polarized voting, computational social choice, and alternative systems of election.
+**Basics:** Explanations of core concepts in redistricting, polarization, and alternative systems of election.

 **Research:** Peer-reviewed publications and ongoing projects advancing the computational science of fair representation.

-**Reports:** Analyses and white papers our team has prepared for courts, communities, and policymakers addressing specific redistricting plans, voting rights questions, and electoral reforms.
+**Reports:** Analyses and “white papers” (informally published reports) our team has prepared for diverse audiences addressing a wide array of topics.

-**Civic Tech:** Open-source tools, datasets, and interactive resources that democratize access to computational methods.
+**Civic Tech:** Open-source software, datasets, and interactive resources that aim to make the tools widely accessible.